-TDS on salary calculation under section 192 for A.Y 2016-17 and previous years is presented here in question wise format for easy understanding.
+TDS on salary calculation under section 192 for FY 2021-22 and previous years is presented here in question wise format for easy understanding.

 It is very easy to calculate the TDS on salary if you have full salary structure with you.